jdpaquette/roadmap/README.md

   * Just researching coding programs and what format to start training.

 ## February 2021 --
 * New MacBook Pro 16 setup for coding and design work.
 Which books and courses do I plan to utilize?
+I am thinking Udemy / freecodecamp / SoloLearn for mobile use.

   ### Week 1: